guzba/respite/README.md

 ## Compatibility

 Respite is intended to be compatibile with existing Redis clients, libraries and tools including `redis-cli` and `redis-benchmark`.
-This means Respite can be thought of as a drop-in alternative to Redis for most projects.
+This means Respite can be thought of as a drop-in alternative to Redis for many projects.

 While Respite may be a drop-in replacement, the use of SQLite does have implications that can either help or hurt depending on the specific use-case.